YuigaWada/PortSnippet/README.md

 ## Port Snippet 📔

 PortSnippet monitors source codes and automatically generates snippets!

-Available only in VS Code✌
+Only for VS Code✌

 ## Demo 📸

 <img src = "image/demo.gif">

+## VSCode System

+VSCode saves your snippets in language-specific json files, so the snippet system in VSCode has the following drawbacks.

+- Difficult to edit snippets
+- Low readability
+- Not cool to save snippets in a single file

+PortSnippet enables us to manage snippets by multiple files and automatically generates snippets!

+## Installation

+...

 ## How to use 💻